songzhw/songzhw.github.io/and_archi/2017-12-01-flaw-of-view-model-live-data.md

 ### 3.3 you should use EventBus
 SingleLiveEvent has its own limit.
 It can only have one observer, which may be against your requirement.
 Instead, I think we should not use SingleLiveEvent at all.
 When we need to send a event, the good solution for us should be [EventBus]( https://github.com/greenrobot/EventBus).
 I know some people are not happy with the lose coupling in the project that used EventBus.
 But I prefer EventBus over the SingleLiveEvent in this scenario.

+### 3.4 another strike

+[todo-app]( https://github.com/googlesamples/android-architecture) is a sample app that created by Google.
+Google shows many clean and elegant architecture in this repo.
+And [todo-mvvm-live]( https://github.com/googlesamples/android-architecture/tree/todo-mvvm-live) is a branch of this repo.  it uses some Architecture Components like ViewModel, LiveData, and other lifecycle-aware classes.
+Ironically, even in Google’s own project, they are not using LiveData to store the data.
+For the boilerplate issue, Google was using [data-binding]( https://developer.android.com/topic/libraries/data-binding/index.html#data_objects) to update the UI automatically once the data is changed.
+So you don’t have to write so many observers to update UI.

+And for the event, this todo-mvvm-live project is using the SingleLiveEvent I’ve mentioned, which is not a good idea in my opinion.
+Now the code is quite weird, and you can only have one observer for each SingleLiveEvent.
+Instead, you should use EventBus to send and receive events.

+## 4. Conclusion
+I like the idea of architecture component library.
+It helps us decouple the fat Activity class, especially the lifecycle library.
+But ViewModel are not that good as I thought it would be.
+And LiveData will result a bunch of boilerplate and even bugs.
+I am not a fan of ViewModel and LiveData.
+However, the ViewModel and LiveData is only in their 1.0.0 version (today is Nov 30, 2017).
+Who knows what they will grow into?
+So let’s keep eyes on them and maybe they will surprise use in the future.